pkp/pkp-docs/help-guide/en/help-guide.md

 [Github](https://github.com) is the online space where PKP software development is managed and discussed.
 Github is a commonly-used platform for managing open source software development because it makes the development process open and transparent and allows for users to contribute software code, provide input on issues or features, as well as reuse the code for other projects.

-PKP stores all the code for its software applications (OJS, OMP, OPS) in its Github repository ([https://github.com/pkp/pkp-lib](https://github.com/pkp/pkp-lib)) on the Github website.
+PKP stores all the code for its software applications (OJS, OMP, OPS) in its [Github repository](https://github.com/pkp/pkp-lib)) on the Github website.
 As the software developers build the software, they add their code to the Github repository and the code is assembled into [software releases](https://github.com/pkp/pkp-lib/tags).
 Different versions of the software are stored in the Github repository and software developers can keep track of what features, changes, and bug fixes are included in different software versions.
 An overview of the versioning system used by PKP software can be found as part of the [upgrade guide](https://docs.pkp.sfu.ca/dev/upgrade-guide/en/#a-note-on-versions).

 Users can download software from the Github repository and install it locally.
 Users can get patches and bug fixes from Github and apply them to their own software installations (much of this is explored in the [administrator’s guide](https://docs.pkp.sfu.ca/admin-guide/en/)).
-The software code can also be used to develop other applications, so long as the rules of the [licence](https://github.com/pkp/pkp-lib/blob/main/LICENSE) are abided by.
+The software code can also be used to develop other applications, so long as the rules of the [licence](https://github.com/pkp/pkp-lib/blob/main/LICENSE) are respected.

 The Github repository is also where software developers and PKP software users can suggest and discuss new features and report bugs (errors in the software).
 If you’re having an issue with OJS, OMP, or OPS that you think might be a bug, you can search on Github to see if it has already been reported and/or resolved (you may also be able to find this information through searching the forum).
 Then, if it has, you may be able to solve the issue by applying a patch or upgrading to a new version of the software, though this might have to be done by a systems administrator.